Macedon Ranges open gardens

 Open gardens beyond Mount Macedon

-The wild and rambling country garden of Bringalbit in Sidonia is open to the public on weekends for much of the year.
+The wild and rambling country garden of Bringalbit in Sidonia (not far from Kyneton), is open to the public on weekends for much of the year.
 They also have accommodation on-site for the full garden-immersion experience.

 Other private Macedon Ranges open gardens are often held in conjunction with events such as the annual Kyneton Daffodil & Arts Festival in September.